stevegt/cc-guide/README.md

 for decentralized decision-making and data sharing, as well as reducing the risk of a single point of failure or vulnerability.

+### The trend toward centralized systems

-However, in recent years, there has been a shift towards centralization of the internet, as larger companies and platforms have gained significant power and influence.
+In recent years, there has been a shift towards centralization of the internet, as larger companies and platforms have gained significant power and influence.
 These centralized platforms often create a single point of control and can be subject to censorship or interference from state actors.
 This can have negative consequences for freedom of speech, privacy, and democracy.

 The downsides of a centralized internet include the risk of data breaches and the concentration of power in the hands of a few